XistGG/Rider-Templates-UE5/README.md

 # Sample Output

-The Copyright and the `XIST_API` would be replaced by your own project-specific settings.
+The Copyright and the `MY_API` would be replaced by your own project-specific settings.

 ## Actor